nextcloud/documentation/admin_manual/configuration_user/reset_admin_password.rst

 user passwords, ``user:resetpassword``.
 It is best to run ``occ`` as the HTTP user, as in this example on Ubuntu Linux::

- $ sudo -u www-data /var/www/owncloud/occ user:resetpassword admin
+ $ sudo -u www-data php /var/www/owncloud/occ user:resetpassword admin
  Enter a new password:
  Confirm the new password:
  Successfully reset password for admin